DataWranglerPro/quartz/content/Programming Languages/Python/Data Analyst/Data Analyst - Travel Data Makeover.md

 - First Name
 - Last Name

-Since the names are all seperated by an underscore, we can simply split the string by that character and extract the first and last name.
+Since the names are all separated by an underscore, we can simply split the string by that character and extract the first and last name.

 ```python
 customers['First Name'] = customers['Customer Name'].apply(lambda x: x.split('_')[0])